fbpx

 A Dockside Exhibition

+The Morgan will be open to the public in Boston from July 18-22.
 In addition to touring the ship, visitors can learn about the Morgan, whales and whaling, and their importance to American history in a 22,000 square-foot dockside exhibition.
-There is a video and display panels that explain the history and significance of the 173-year-old vessel, the important role the whaling industry played in this country’s economic history, how the Morgan and whaleships were an early connector of different cultures, and how America’s perception of the natural world has changed over time.
+There is a video presentation and display panels that explain the history and significance of the 173-year-old vessel, the important role the whaling industry played in America’s economic history, how the Morgan and whaleships were an early connector of different cultures, and how America’s perception of the natural world has changed over time.
 Hands-on activities include knot-tying, handling samples of wood used in the restoration, and searching the Morgan’s crew lists for familiar names or hometown connections.

 Mystic Seaport interpreters will demonstrate the 19th-century maritime skills of a cooper, shipsmith, ropemaker, and whaleboat rower.
-There will also be live performances including sea chanteys, the interactive “Tale of a Whaler,” and a condensed rendition of the novel “Moby-Dick” – “Moby-Dick in Minutes.”
+There will also be live performances including sea chanteys, the interactive “Tale of a Whaler,” and a condensed rendition of the novel “Moby-Dick,” titled “Moby-Dick in Minutes.”
 Visitors will even have the opportunity to try their hand at rowing a whaleboat during select times.

-Voyage partner, the National Oceanic and Atmospheric Administration’s Office of National Marine Sanctuaries, will have an exhibit booth to explain how the National Marine Sanctuaries interpret America’s maritime past, promote ocean conservation, and engage in cutting-edge research.
+NOAA’s Stellwagen Bank National Marine Sanctuary will have an exhibit booth to explain how the sanctuary interprets America’s maritime past, promotes ocean conservation, and engages in cutting-edge research.
 They will show how whales feed and what they feed on, and present videos that feature information on the National Marine Sanctuary System, whales, whale research, and whaling heritage.
 Kids can even create their own whale hat.

-The ship and dockside exhibition will be open on Saturday, June 28 to Sunday, July 6 from 9 a.m.-5 p.m. each day, with the last boarding of the ship to take place at 4 p.m.
-There is a suggested admission of $5 per person for those ages 6 years and older.
-Children ages 5 years and younger are admitted for free, as are current Mystic Seaport members with their membership card.
+The ship and dockside exhibition will be open from 9 a.m.-5 p.m. each day, with the last boarding of the ship to take place at 4 p.m.
+Admission is free.

 The Mystic Seaport dockside exhibition is funded in part by the National Endowment for the Humanities (NEH).